Guyra Snowfalls

 16th November 2006 (1)

-passed through northern New South Wales producing light and moderate snowfalls
+through northern New South Wales producing light and moderate snowfalls from

-from early in the morning until 1pm, but only settled to give a patchy cover on
+early in the morning until 1pm, but only settled to give a patchy cover on the

-the ground.
-Two further moderate snow showers at 1pm and 2pm settled briefly
+ground.
+Two further moderate snow showers at 1pm and 2pm settled briefly before

 The maximum temperature for the day was just 8.2C which was the lowest for